stanislaw/SoftwareDesignHeuristics/README.md

 identifying the right problems to be solved"
 (Dr. John Thomas, ESWC 2019).

+### Solutions are Context-Driven

+Even the best solution to a problem is valid only within a given context.
+A slight change in the context can invalidate the solution, requiring one to start from scratch.
+This understanding highlights that no solution is universally perfect.
+Instead, solutions address specific problems or contexts in an "optimal enough" way.
+It also encourages detachment from ego-driven perfection, allowing solutions to evolve as the environment changes.

+Examples:

+- A clean architecture or pattern may shift to a completely different, sometimes opposite, solution due to changing requirements or system environments.
+- A "perfect" solution might be discarded because a new team or team leader dislikes technology X and prefers technology Y, or simply because it aligns with emerging industry trends.
+- Perfectly clean code may be rewritten and become more obfuscated due to necessary performance optimizations.
+- Highly efficient code might be rewritten to sacrifice performance in favor of better maintainability and readability, especially for a larger team.

 ### Solving Problems with Cash

 Every engineering problem can be solved with an infinite amount of cash.